Best Pellets For Smoking Turkey

 Brine Your Turkey First

 Because of the structure of a turkey’s meat and its low fat percentage, smoking it successfully takes a different approach.
-That starts with a brine — a salty and highly flavorful liquid infusion that will keep your turkey from drying out while cooking on the smoker.
+That starts with a brine — a salty and highly flavorful liquid infusion that will keep your smoked turkey recipe from drying out while cooking on the smoker.

 Water will do the trick for your first brine, so get two clean buckets ready.
 In the first one, mix a half cup of salt for each gallon of water (about two gallons is enough for a single turkey).
 Then add any additional flavorings, like herbs, spices, and Worcestershire sauce, and stir until the salt is dissolved.
 Then put your whole turkey in the empty bucket, pour the brine over it until it’s completely covered, and let it rest in the refrigerator for 24 hours.